Isabella DeSendi

 About Isabella

-Isabella DeSendi is a Latina poet and educator whose work has been published in POETRY, The Adroit Journal, Poetry Northwest and others.
-Her debut poetry collection titled "Someone Else's Hunger" will be published by Four Way Books in 2025.
+Isabella DeSendi is a Latina poet and educator whose work has been published in POETRY, The Adroit Journal, Poetry Northwest, and others.
+Her debut poetry collection titled "Someone Else's Hunger" will be published by Four Way Books on September 15, 2025.
 Her chapbook "Through the New Body" won the Poetry Society of America's Chapbook Fellowship and was published in 2020.
-Recently, she and has been named a New Jersey poetry Fellow, was included in the 2024 Best New Poets anthology, and has been named been a finalist for the Ruth Lilly Fellowship and Rattle’s $15,000 Poetry Prize among other awards.
+Recently, she has been named a 2025 New Jersey Poetry Fellow, a finalist for the Ruth Lilly Fellowship, and was included in the 2024 Best New Poets anthology, among other awards.
 Isabella has attended Bread Loaf Writers' Workshop, the Storyknife Writers’ Residency in Alaska, and holds an MFA from Columbia University.
 She currently lives in Hoboken, New Jersey.

 Awards & Accolades